-A Test Plan is a formal document derived from requirement documents, describing in detail the scope of testing and the different activities performed in testing.
+A test plan is a formal document derived from requirement documents.
+It describes in detail, the scope of testing and the different activities performed during testing.

 |Test Plan||Test Strategy|